 Tenant referencing/background checks

 Robust referencing often mitigates risk.
 Credit checks, employment verification, previous landlord references and right-to-rent evidence help you choose reliable tenants.
 A reliable agent will run these checks on your behalf and flag concerns at the right time.
-Good referencing leads to reduced arrears, damages and and boosts turnover.
+Good referencing leads to reduced arrears, damages and boosts turnover.
 It further your yield and reduces management time.

 Stamp Duty & Income Tax